arrmansa/My-Windows-Laptop-Setup-Guide/README.md

 # Basic setup
 Just the basic configuration

-## Step 0 Backup the entire drive
+## Step 0 Backup

+### Backup the entire drive as an image (probably to a 64 gb usb stick)
-For obvious reasons - tentative tool [https://medicatusb.com/](https://medicatusb.com/)
+Requirements - 2 x 64gb pendrives
+Use medicatusb in one usb [https://medicatusb.com/](https://medicatusb.com/) Store the full disk image backup in another usb

+### Backup all the drivers
+`Export-WindowsDriver -Online -Destination C:/somepath/drivers/backup` in powershell should do it.
+I have confirmed this works on windows 10 ame 21H1 as well

+### Backup registry
+Don't think it's needed but why not, just export the whole thing as a .reg file.

 ## Step 1 Windows AME [https://ameliorated.io/](https://ameliorated.io/)
 This will strip the useless bloat that comes with windows